 - 1. Used linen and other washable items must be handled as little as possible with minimal agitation to prevent possible contamination of the handler or the environment. - 2.
 For in-house laundry, linen and other washable items must be soaked using appropriate disinfecting solution for at least fifteen (15) minutes. - 3.
 If the room was used by a suspected infected person, all washable items such as bedsheets, blankets, pillowcases, and towels must be placed in a separate disposal bag and washed separately using hot water (70-80°C). - 4.
-Non-washable items including mattresses and pillows must be wiped with diluted bleach solution or any approved disinfecting agent. - 5.
-Disposable gloves and mask must be used when handling and segregating soiled linen to appropriately designed bins.
+Non-washable items including mattresses and pillows must be wiped with diluted bleach solution or any approved disinfecting agent.

+- 5. Disposable gloves and mask must be used when handling and segregating soiled linen to appropriately designed bins.
 Used bins must be sanitized after every use. - 6.
 All items for disposal must be disposed in sealed bags immediately.

-SECTION 8.
-Food and Beverage (F&B) Service
+Section 8.
+Food and Beverage (F&B) Service.

-- A. Restaurants, dining areas, and other F&B personnel must strictly observe proper hygiene at all times. - B. Guests must be reminded to disinfect their hands with alcohol-based hand sanitizer or 70% solution alcohol located at the reception counter upon entering and leaving the vicinity. - C. Self-service station set up for guests at the dining area is highly discouraged.
-All food and beverages must be served by restaurant crew or personnel. - D. Buffet services and room service is highly discouraged. - E. Serving of individually-packed meals using biodegradable packaging is encouraged. - F. In lieu of room service, grab-and-go station (where guests can pick-up their breakfast or ordered food) must be made available.
+- A. Restaurants, dining areas, and other F&B personnel must strictly observe proper hygiene at all times. - B. Guests must be reminded to disinfect their hands with alcohol-based hand sanitizer or 70% solution alcohol located at the reception counter upon entering and leaving the vicinity. - C. Self-service stations like do-it-yourself customer refill and condiment stations shall be prohibited. - D. Buffet services are prohibited, and room service is highly discouraged. - E. Serving of individually-packed meals using biodegradable packaging is encouraged. - F. In lieu of room service, grab-and-go station (where guests can pick-up their breakfast or ordered food) must be made available.
 Grab-and-go stations must be sanitized regularly every after use. - G. Banquet tables that can accommodate ten (10) guests must accommodate only five (5) guests.
 Tables shall be arranged such that the distance from the back of one chair to the back of another chair shall be more than 1 meter apart and the guests face each other from a distance of at least 1 meter. - H. Function venues must be disinfected during break time or after every meeting or event. - I. Function venues must have limited capacities to ensure physical distancing. - J. Restaurants and other dining facilities must be mindful of the direction of the airflow in arranging tables to avoid droplet transmission prompted by air-conditioned ventilation.

-SECTION 9.
+Section 9.
 Kitchen Sanitation and Disinfection